julianghionoiu/dpnt-coverage/README.md

 Set the bucket and the key to some meaningful values.

 Invoke the dev lambda
 ```
 SLS_DEBUG=* serverless invoke --stage dev --function call-ecs-to-compute-coverage --path src/test/resources/tdl/datapoint/coverage/sample_s3_event.json
 ```

+Check the destination queue for that particular environment.
+Check the ECS Task status and logs